-The Commission continued the arrangement under which its Secretariat is provided by the Association of Commonwealth Universities, whose offices at Woburn House, 20-24 Tavistock Square, London, WC1H 9HF, serve as its headquarters.
+The Commission continued the arrangement under which its Secretariat is provided by the Association of Commonwealth Universities (ACU), and during the year conducted a competitive tendering exercise for these services, which resulted in renewing the contract with the ACU.
 The Commission itself does not have any employees.

-Register of interests
+Register of Interests